paulbradish/awesome-digital-marketing/README.md

 * [If This Then That (IFTTT)](https://ifttt.com/) - Connect, integrate, and automate.
 Founded on the belief that every thing tech works better together, IF configured correctly you can automate some otherwise boring marketing and automation tasks.
    * [Getting Started Collection](https://ifttt.com/explore/getting-started-collection) - Some of the most popular Applets to help you get started.
    * [Google Sheets Applets](https://ifttt.com/google_sheets) - Popular Google Sheets workflows & automations.
-   * [Youtube Applets](https://ifttt.com/youtube) - Popular YouTube workflows & automations.
+   * [YouTube Applets](https://ifttt.com/youtube) - Popular YouTube workflows & automations.

 ## Customer Support
 Improve conversions and user experience with __Customer Support__ baked into your website.